Yume Chair

 The Yume started with an observation: dining chairs are where people spend the most time, but they're designed as the cheapest piece at the table.
 We wanted to reverse that — make the chair the most considered object in the room.

 The arm flows into the backrest in one continuous gesture — a detail that looks effortless but requires the most complex toolpath in the ENWA collection.
-What appears as a single carved form is actually the intersection of three algorithmically generated surfaces, blended by hand until no seam remains.
+What appears as a single carved form is actually the intersection of three digitally designed surfaces, blended by hand until no seam remains.

 Wherever you